dnr/craft/README.md

 **Is it specific to Vim?**
 I've only written integrations for Vim, but it should be easy to adapt them for any editor.
-Because of the special characters used, you do need a little editor integration.
+Because of the special characters used, you need a little editor integration for full functionality.

 **How does it interact with my VCS?**
 Git and Jujutsu are supported.
 I've mainly been using Jujutsu.
 In Git, it